 - React angrily if people comment on the amount of time spent online

-- Isolation and withdrawal from hobbies and activities
+- Withdrawal from hobbies and activities in favour of gaming

-So, what can you do if you suspect your partner has become addicted to gaming?
+If you suspect your partner has become addicted to gaming, there is support available.

 Since the World Health Organization recognised Gaming Disorder, you can receive treatment on the NHS for gaming addiction.
 Behaviour of a gaming addict is defined as:

 “Of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning.”

 Other alternatives include seeking support for gaming addiction from a specialist organisation, or counsellor.